By: Katheryne (Kat) Downes, Ph.D., MPH

 When you see most doctors, they usually have you step on a scale to record your weight and ask you for (or measure) your height.
 They can calculate your Body Mass Index (or BMI, for short) with these two numbers.
 The BMI is used as a general health screening tool, the same way that taking your temperature and blood pressure are used to watch other parts of your health.

-You can use this free calculator from the CDC website to determine your BMI right now.
+You can use this free BMI calculator from the CDC website to determine your BMI right now.

 Once your doctor has this number, they compare it to a chart like this to figure out what category your weight is in:

 If you just found out that your BMI is above the “healthy” category- you are not alone:

 The United States is in an ‘obesity epidemic’ because almost half of the country (42.4%) now has a BMI of 30+, and this number has been rising year after year.
 (1)